ashishsaranshakya/poetry-blog/README.md

 # My Writing Palace

-Welcome to **My Writing Palace**!
-This poetry blog platform allows users to explore, favorite and manage poems.
-The application is built with React, Tailwind CSS, and Firebase.
+**My Writing Palace** is a personal project and poetry blog, built to share my original poems with a wider audience.
+The platform is designed for readers to easily discover, favorite and revisit my work, while also serving as a showcase of modern web development practices using React, Tailwind CSS, and Firebase.

 ## Features

-- **User Authentication**: Log in with Google to unlock personalized features like adding and favoriting poems.
+- **Personalized Home Page**: The home page features sections for "Your Favorites," "Featured Poems," and "Recent Poems," all personalized and shuffled for variety.
+- **Advanced Explore Page Filters**: Filter poems by title, themes, featured status, favorites, and untitled poems.
+Includes advanced sorting and smart search suggestions.
 - **Favorites with Syncing**: Favorite poems are stored based on user login.
 Local storage is used for guests, and favorites automatically sync upon login.
-- **Search, Filter, and Sort**: Quickly find poems with dynamic search and filtering options by themes, title, and recent posts.
-- **Manage Content**: Authorized users can manage poems, making it easy to manage content.
+- **Related Poems Section**: View and expand a list of related poems based on text similarity on each poem's page.
+- **Reader Personalization**: Customize the theme (light/dark), font size, font style (sans-serif, serif, typewriter), and line spacing.
+Preferences are saved in local storage.
+- **User Authentication**: Log in with Google to unlock personalized features like adding and favoriting poems.
-- **Favorites Export**: Export any poem as a PNG image in a custom format, or share it directly to your favorite social media platform.
+- **Poem Export**: Export any poem as a PNG image in a custom format, or share it directly to your favorite social media platform.
+- **Pagination for Explore and Favorites**: Easily browse large collections of poems with pagination controls on both the Explore and Favorites pages.
+- **Manage Content**: Authorized users can manage poems, making it easy to maintain content.
 - **Data Persistence**: Firebase Cloud Firestore is used for secure storage of poems, user data, and favorites, ensuring seamless data access.
 - **Real-Time Updates**: Changes are reflected immediately, leveraging Firebase’s real-time sync.